 Originally, DOE expected to begin disposition of lower curie salt in June of 2002 followed by a SWPF in the 2010 timeframe.
 The Department believed this dual approach would provide short-term tank space relief, a long-term solution for salt disposition, and protect both the public and the environment.
-After a legal challenge that had implications on the Department's authority to execute this strategy, Congress, in Section 3116 of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005, clarified the Secretary's authority to determine, in consultation with the NRC, that certain wastes from reprocessing, including certain waste at SRS, are not high level waste if the provisions of section 3116 are met.
+Congress, in Section 3116 of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005, clarified the Secretary's authority to determine, in consultation with the NRC, that certain wastes from reprocessing, including certain waste at SRS, are not high level waste if the provisions of section 3116 are met.
 DOE issued a "Section 3116 Determination for Salt Waste Disposal at the Savannah River Site (DOE-WD-2005-001)" after consultation with the NRC.
 The salt disposal strategy discussed in the Section 3116 determination concerns the disposal of 3 to 5 million curies of radioactivity in the Saltstone Facility.
 The next major step in the process is issuance by the State of South Carolina of a Class 3 Industrial Solid Waste Landfill permit modification.
 In addition, a modified waste water treatment operating permit for recent saltstone facility changes is also required.

 Re-evaluation: DOE's current salt disposition strategy continues to be a multi-phased approach that dispositions limited quantities of lower activity salt waste near-term and then processes the bulk of the salt wastes through the SWPF when it comes online.
 The first phase of salt disposition is known as Deliquification, Dissolution, and Adjustment (DDA), and is intended to disposition only that volume of salt solution needed to ensure sufficient tank space is available to support: 1) continued sludge waste disposition and other material stabilization activities, and 2) preparation of salt waste feed material for efficient operation of the SWPF.
-The material to be dispositioned in the first phase must meet the proposed Saltstone Processing Facility waste acceptance criteria and the solidified waste will meet NRC concentration limits for Class C low level waste in 10CFR61.55.
+The material to be dispositioned in the first phase must meet the proposed Saltstone Production Facility waste acceptance criteria and the solidified waste will not exceed NRC concentration limits for Class C low level waste in 10 CFR 61.55.

-In parallel with the 3116 waste determination process, DOE is readying the Saltstone Facility to safely and efficiently process the low activity salt solutions.
-In order to process the DDA material, modifications have been made to the Saltstone Facility to handle higher activity levels than the original design basis of the Saltstone Facility.
-The primary modifications are related to operating personnel safety.
+In parallel with the 3116 waste determination process, DOE has readied the Saltstone Facility to safely and efficiently process the low activity salt solutions.
+In order to process the DDA material, modifications were made to the Saltstone Facility to handle higher activity levels than the original design basis of the Saltstone Facility.
+The primary modifications were related to operating personnel safety.
 Changes to the facility include increased equipment shielding to reduce radiation exposure, improvements to increase equipment reliability and reduce hands-on maintenance, and modifications to effectively deal with process upsets.

 In addition to the tank space recovered by the DDA process, space is also expected to be recovered via proposed operation of two processes that employ the same technologies as SWPF.
 These two new processes are known as the Actinide Removal Process (ARP) and Modular Caustic Side Solvent Extraction Unit (MCU).
-ARP reduces the actinide content of a limited quantity of salt solution via precipitation and filtration and MCU reduces the Cs-137 concentration via a counter-current decantation process using a highly specialized solvent (BoBCalix) developed by the DOE for this purpose.
-ARP and MCU are planned to be operated on an interim basis until SWPF startup.
+ARP reduces the actinide and strontium content of limited quantities of salt solution via precipitation and filtration and MCU reduces the Cs-137 concentration via a counter-current decantation process using a highly specialized solvent (BoBCalix) developed by the DOE for this purpose.
+ARP and MCU are planned to be operated on an interim basis and shut down prior to SWPF startup.